 With time and practice (yes, that means more barre, more often), your body adapts to the challenges.
 Your muscles fibers become larger and stronger, and your nervous system more efficient.
 You will begin to notice less burning and trembling and will instead power through with no problems, and need a further challenge to reach the state of fatigue.
 So the next time you find yourself in a barre fitness class barely able to stand, remember that this too shall pass, and you soon become one of those laughing, joyous barre-lievers who are trembling for more.

 This is so key!
-If you come to class once a week getting over this hump will take longer.
-Increase the numbers of classes a week to 3+ and you’ll start getting over the shaking and seeing the difference in your leg muscles – during the exercise and in short shorts!
+If you take class once a week, getting over this hump will take longer.
+Increase the number of classes a week to 3+ and you’ll start getting over the shaking and start seeing the difference in your leg muscles – during the exercise and in short shorts!

 Perhaps best of all, barre is suitable for all personality types.
 This is the closest to “one size fits all” as far as I’m concerned.
 For the bendy yoga types, barre fitness offers lengthening and stability, for the power lifter types, barre fitness offers strengthening and for those Type A’s that never feel satisfied unless they are crawling out the door at the end of a workout, barre fitness offers high intensity too with its hoards of bending, plié-ing, bouncing and pulsing.